simonspa/corryvreckan/src/modules/AlignmentMillepede/README.md

 **Status**: Work in progress

 ### Description
 This implementation of the Millepede module has been taken from the [Kepler framework](https://gitlab.cern.ch/lhcb/Kepler) used for test beam data analysis within the LHCb collaboration.
 It has been written by Christoph Hombach and has seen contributions from Tim Evans and Heinrich Schindler.
-This version is only slightly adapted to the Corryvreckan framework.
+This version is adapted to the Corryvreckan framework.

 The Millepede algorithm allows a simultaneous fit of both the tracks and the alignment constants.